Mahrez predicts ‘tough and different’ Manchester derby for Premier League leaders | Goal.com

 The 2016 African Footballer of the Year contributed to the comfortable win with a goal to his name.

-However, his performance got former City defender Nedum Onuoha talking and he described the 30-year-old winger as a joy to watch and a blessing in Guardiola’s team.
+However, his performance had former City defender Nedum Onuoha talking and he described the 30-year-old winger as a joy to watch and a blessing in Guardiola’s team.

 “I love him.
 I think he’s one of many players in the team who don’t necessarily get the headlines but do a great job for the team,” Onuoha said in admiration of Mahrez.